-This schedule of fees is comprehensive and is expected to prevail during the 2014-2015 academic year.
-For a more detailed listing of fees by program, please refer to www.goodwin.edu/businessoffice.
+This schedule of fees is comprehensive and is expected to prevail during the 2015-2016 academic year.
+For a more detailed listing of fees by program, please contact the Business Office at 860-727-6784.
 The Board of Trustees of Goodwin College reserves the right, at any time, to authorize changes.